 Many puppy owners make the mistake of waiting until their pups are six months of age or older before taking them for grooming.
 As a general rule, puppies should be no more than 16 weeks old, as younger pups are easier to train.
 They also need to have had all of their shots before being groomed for the first time.
 The initial grooming sessions should be kept short and sweet.
 Many groomers recommend sticking with the following services the first few times that they groom pups:

 - Light trim where especially needed, such as around the face

-“Everything should be loose, never tight,” Simons further advised.
+Starting slowly will enable a groomer to build up to a full cut and other more elaborate services.
+The pups should also be loosely restrained.
+“Everything should be loose, never tight,” Simons further advises.
 “They’re not going to be leash trained, but they can be table trained.
 They are going to be on a loop, but you should stay with them at all times for their safety and to help them adapt to this.”

 The same goes for bathing.
 "A bather has to be with the puppy at all times; it has to be a loving experience.
 It’s just like with a baby; you help them through it so that bath time becomes a fun time.
 Just lavish them with love.
 It’s through that regularity that they come to terms with the grooming experience."

+Simons adds that it takes two to three sessions for a pup to become totally acclimated to and comfortable with the grooming process.
 But if approached the right way, this can enable a pet groomer to establish a lifelong happy relationship with their new pooch clients, which will ensure their long-term health and happiness.